 How to Generate Commercial Loans Leads

-Leads can be searched and identified by a number of different property debt characteristics, as well as by property location, asset class, and transaction history.
+Leads can be searched and identified by a number of different property debt characteristics, as well as by property location, asset class, building and lot size, and transaction history.

-With Reonomy, you can search for properties that have mortgage origination or maturity dates within a specified time frame.
+With Reonomy, you can search for properties that have mortgage origination or maturity dates within a specified time frame (as in, you can see owners who are likely coming to terms on their current mortgage).

 Searching mortgage history alongside a location and property type is the best way for you to quickly generate mortgage leads of high value.

-These dates show, without much doubt, properties that are more likely to soon refinance.
+These dates show, without much doubt, properties that are more likely to refinance.

 Find Leads by Lender: Also included in the mortgage history of a property are its previous and current lenders.